 A Fuel Oil Non-Availability Report (FONAR) shall be submitted to the flag state, with a copy to the port of destination, as soon as it is determined that compliant fuel oil will not be available.
 The standard FONAR form can be found in Appendix 1 of MEPC.320(74).

-The amendments to MARPOL requiring sampling points for the purpose of taking representative samples of the fuel oil in use, is expected to enter into force on 2021-09-01.
-This implies that for vessels keel laid before 2021-09-01 sampling points shall be fitted or designated no later than the first IAPP renewal survey after 2022-09-01.
+The amendments to MARPOL requiring sampling points for the purpose of taking representative samples of the fuel oil in use, is expected to enter into force in 2022.
+The exact entry into force date still has to be decided.
+This implies that for vessels keel laid before the entry into force date sampling points shall be fitted or designated no later than the first IAPP renewal survey one year after the entry into force date.

 A formal approval will not be required unless any modifications are done to the piping system other than fitting the sampling points, e.g. if additional drainage is needed for the sampling arrangement.
-The number and location of the sampling points will however be confirmed by the attending surveyor according to IMO Guidelines (MEPC.1/Circ.864/Rev.1) at the first IAPP renewal survey on or after 2022-09-01.
+The number and location of the sampling points will however be confirmed by the attending surveyor according to IMO Guidelines (MEPC.1/Circ.864/Rev.1) at the first IAPP renewal survey one year on or after entry into force of the MARPOL Amendments (2022).
 The designated sampling points will be reflected in the new IAPP certificate issued on completion of the renewal survey.

 The requirement is max 0.50% sulphur, and there are no margins as such, except when it comes to the lab testing of certain samples.